BrunoLerner/arduino-labs/README.md

 ## ultrassonicWithVisor
 You have an ultrassonic sensor, and as you approaches and walks away it shows in a visor the distance

+## manipulador
+You have a manipulator with 6 servo motors, and we have an ultrassonic sensor.
+We put a candy near the robot and it gets the candy